How often do you notice offers or email alerts flashing on your screen?

 - Create a solid user testing plan.

-- Recruit people that can fit well in the category of your target audience.
+- Recruit people who can fit well in the category of your target audience.

 - Ask a senior UX designer from the team to moderate the testing.